UsayBoris/bot/README.md

+- [ ] Change file structure, remove help function
-- [ ] Change experience calculation
+- [ ] Change experience calculation (requires database reset)
 - [x] Check how to have static images (changed to emote)
 - [ ] Starter shop and buy options
 - [ ] Shop Sprites
 - [x] Music Bot - https://github.com/mrsmook/music-discord-heroku-bot
   - [ ] Make play so that it can also reproduce from link or playlists